sarahbarron/HurlingChampionship2017/README.md

 ###### - The 2nd Pie Chart shows a breakdown of all ways a point or goal can be scored. (in play, free, penalty, 65, and sideline).
 ###### When you click on a score type - the interactive graphs will update to show for this type of score - which players scored them, how many goals or points were scored this way, the stage of the championship and the games they were scored in.
 ##### 1 dataTable - This shows a list of the games which took place in the 2017 Championship and the results of the game.
-###### When you click on the game the interactive graphs show the players that scored in this game, the total number of goals and points, the stage of the championship, and the breakdown of scores for this game.
+###### When a player, team, stage of competition, or score breakdown is clicked this dataTable will update to correspond to your selection.

 ## TECHNOLOGIES USED

 ##### PyCharm - The editor I used to write my html, CSS, JavaScript, Python and README files.
 ##### Bootstrap - A framework for developing responsive, mobile 1st websites.
-##### Languages - HTML, CSS, JavaScript & Phyton.
+##### Languages - HTML, CSS, JavaScript and Python.
 ##### D3.js - A JavaScript based visualisation engine, which I used to render the interactive charts and graphs based on my data.
 ##### Dc.js - A JavaScript based wrapper library for D3.js.
 I used this for plotting my graphs and charts
 ##### Dc.css - The styling for my Dc.js charts